Like a Storm

 Like a Storm is a band from Auckland, New Zealand, best known for combining heavy baritone guitar riffs and hard rock songs with didgeridoo.
 They are the highest charting New Zealand hard rock band in American radio history.
 Both of their two studio albums, "The End of the Beginning" and "Awaken the Fire", debuted in the Billboard 200.
-Like a Storm have toured North America extensively as a headline act and have shared American and European stages with Godsmack, Alter Bridge, Gojira, Korn, Shinedown, Three Days Grace and Sevendust.
-The band has toured with Alter Bridge, Black Stone Cherry, Three Days Grace, Steel Panther, Shinedown and Hellyeah.
+Like a Storm have toured North America extensively as a headline act and have shared American and European stages with Godsmack, Alter Bridge, Gojira, Korn, Shinedown, Three Days Grace, Sevendust, Black Stone Cherry, Steel Panther, and Hellyeah.

 History

 The band moved from Auckland, New Zealand, to North America.
 They first began touring the US in 2009, when they were invited to join Creed on their nationwide "Full Circle" Reunion tour.
 Overwhelming fan response to the band's live show saw their first album, The End of the Beginning, enter Billboards New Artist Charts at No. 61, as well as the Billboard 200 from tour sales alone.

 The band continued extensive American touring into 2010, in support of their first single "Chemical Infatuation" - sharing stages with artists such as Shinedown, Skillet, Puddle of Mudd and Drowning Pool, as well as playing major festivals including Rock on the Range.
 "Chemical Infatuation" reached No. 43 in the U.S Active Rock Top 100.

 2011 saw Like a Storm complete two tours of the US with Alter Bridge.
 In between tours, the band entered the studio to record Like a Storm Unplugged, an unplugged album featuring acoustic and piano-driven interpretations of some of their most popular songs.
 Like a Storm Unplugged, produced and mixed by the Brooks brothers, showcases the Brooks brothers playing a wider range of instruments - including didgeridoo, piano, church organ and djembe.
 In the words of singer/guitarist Matt Brooks, "We all grew up playing any instrument we could get our hands on, and it's awesome to be able to explore these different ideas within the music of Like a Storm.
 We see it more as re-building the soundscape with different instruments and textures than stripping the songs down".